 Below in chronological order you’ll find maps of every year of our event that show how the urban plan was first laid down and has grown and changed shape over the years.

-The factors that have shaped our temporary city include placing our event infrastructure on flat sand or gravel pans (where the least flora & fauna are found or could be disturbed) and where seasonal water courses that feature flash floods are found.
-Between these are the areas best for an event of our nature to operate – and leave no trace – which is why you’ll see that expansions have extended down the length of 10ish (and not in a series of concentric circles).
+The factors that have shaped our temporary city include placing our event infrastructure on flat sand or gravel pans where the least flora & fauna are found or could be disturbed, and away from seasonal watercourses that are subject to flash flooding.
+This is why you’ll see that expansions have extended down the length of 10ish (and not in a series of concentric circles).
 Something else you will notice is that sound areas have moved, and moved again, over the years: this again is all part of the process of adjusting urban planning to take into account the factors that determine what works best.

-This is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006, at which early instigators of Afrikaburns (as it was called then) Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe and Monique Schiess gathered to plan the first event.
+Below is the event placement concept as sketched out at MalPlaas outside Botrivier in 2006 (above), at which early instigators of Afrika Burns as it was called then Paul Jorgensen, Lil Visser, Robert Weinek, Mike T’Sass Rolfe, Monique Schiess, Paul Grose and Richard Bowsher (among others) gathered to plan the first event.

 This was the year that Buitekring Road was officially added.

-This year marked the first extensions of 10ish street, and the consolidation of the ‘pixie hat’ camping area into a defined camping zone with its own streets, which until this point had been a loosely-camped DPW / DMV / organisational, crew and veteran campers area.
+This year marked the first extensions of 10ish street, and the consolidation of the ‘pixie hat’ (seen at top left of this map) camping area into a defined camping zone with its own streets, which until this point had been a loosely-camped DPW / DMV / organisational, crew and veteran campers area.

 Further extension of 10ish due to the need for more theme camp spaces saw this year’s grid extended down 10ish, with feeder roads 9:30ish Boulevard and Lady Davina Boulevard being added.
 In addition, Up Rize Plaza was added, in honour of a longstanding crew member.